|La Salle Pass|

 |Camping:||There are dispersed sites on the east and west side of La Salle Pass.
 Be aware there is private property on both sides of La Salle Pass before entering San Isabel National Forest.|

 |Base Camp:||La Salle Pass would be a good area to base camp.
 There are a lot of Forest Service Roads in the area that run through the Puma Hills.|

-From the south, at Florissant head west on Hwy 24 for 11 miles to Cnty Rd 31.
-Turn right and head north on Cnty Rd 31 for 5 miles to Forest Road 44, La Salle Pass Road.
-Turn west on Forest Road 44.
+To start at the east side, from the south, at Florissant head west on Hwy 24 for 11 miles to Cnty Road 31.
+Turn right and head north on Cnty Road 31 for 5 miles to Forest Road 44, turn left onto the La Salle Pass Road.

 |History:||La Salle Pass is named for Samuel La Salle, an early miner with a claim by the same name who lived near Tarryall Creek.
 Samuel and other miners of the area built the wagon road over this crossing of the Puma Hills.
 In its day it was a heavily used crossing to get from the mines in the Puma Hills into South Park.|

 |La Salle Pass divides the waters of the South Platte River to the west and Marksbury Gulch to the east.
 Starting from the east side of La Salle Pass, FR44 leaves Cnty Road 31 and heads west past private property to a three way intersection.
 The far right is an unnumbered road that connects with FR230, FR231, and FR232.
 The middle road, FR227 goes just over a mile to a private drive.
 The road to the left is FR44.
 Stay with FR44 which runs the southern edge of a small valley crossing more private property.

 At about 1.25 miles from the intersection you will pass an old homestead on the left.
 The road will follow along the forest on your left and come to a large outcrop of rock.
 This is where you will head to the left of the rock outcrop into the forest.
 From here you will be on public lands.